Advanced Contraction Timer

 End Contraction

-How to Use
+How to Use This Contraction Timer

-2. Click the "End Contraction" baby footprint when the contraction ends.
+2. Click "End Contraction" when it subsides.

 Why Track Contractions?